-The study protocol has been described elsewhere (14).
+The study protocol has been described elsewhere [14].
 Briefly, on each study day participants arrived fasted and following a baseline FMD measurement, a cannula was inserted at the wrist for venous blood sampling.
 A bolus fat load (66 g) was consumed at 0 min, followed by smaller volumes (22 g) every 30 min for a further 390 min.
 At 60 min, a second cannula was inserted into the antecubital vein in the sampling arm for the infusion of heparin.
 A bolus of heparin (500 IU) was followed by a continuous infusion (0.4 IU/kg body weight/min) for the remainder of the study day.
-At 240 min, a 150 min hyperinsulinaemic-euglycaemic clamp was performed; both insulin and glucose were co-infused into the same cannula as the heparin.
+At 240 min, a 150 min hyperinsulinaemiceuglycaemic clamp was performed; both insulin and glucose were co-infused into the same cannula as the heparin.
 Measurements of FMD were also performed immediately prior to (240 min) and at the end (390 min) of the insulin clamp.

 The procedures followed in the current study were in accordance with the ethical standards of the University of Reading Research and Ethics Committee.
 Written informed consent was obtained from all subjects.
-This trial is registered at clinicaltrials.gov as NCT01351324.